-The Art Department looks for young artists who are passionate about the subject through developing their own work, by visiting galleries and museums on a regular basis and through having a range of artistic skills that allow for the demonstration of a high level of creativity.
+The Art Department looks for young artists who are passionate about the subject, through developing their own work, by visiting galleries and museums on a regular basis and through having a range of artistic skills that allow for the demonstration of a high level of creativity.

 All candidates are invited into the Art Department to work on a series of tasks on a set day.
 All materials are provided and candidates work under examination conditions and the assessment lasts for 3 hours.
-Candidates will also be required to submit in advance a small portfolio of their own work, made up of no more than five pieces, that they believe best illustrates their creative ability.
-We would also require each candidate to provide the Head of Art with up to two separate references in support of the portfolio.
+Candidates will also be required to bring a small portfolio of their own work, made up of no more than five pieces, that they believe best illustrates their creative ability.
+Portfolios are returned to candidates at the end of the assessment day.